 Why Do I Need an EPA Certification?

-More and more businesses are requiring an EPA Certification to qualify for their positions.
-Having the certification is also a federal requirement.
-Those who go through the EPA process gain a better awareness of the many laws and rules that come with handling HVAC chemicals.
+Having an EPA Certification is a federal requirement for working with certain appliances.
+Those who go through the EPA certification process gain a better awareness of the laws and procedures that cover the handling of HVAC systems and chemicals.

-There are several different categories of certifications-EPA Section 608 Technician Certification, EPA 609 Technician Certification, R-410A Technician Certification, Indoor Air Quality Certification, PM Technician Certification, and Green HVAC/R Certification.
+There are several different categories of certification – EPA Section 608 Technician Certification, EPA Section 609 Technician Certification, R-410A Technician Certification, Indoor Air Quality Certification, PM Technician Certification, and Green HVAC/R Certification.

-Which certification you have will determine which appliance you are qualified to work on.
-Each certification is given by passing the EPA exam.
-You can choose to take one test for a specific certification, or pass all three be certified to work on every type of appliance.
+The type of certification you have will determine which kinds of appliances you are qualified to work on.
+Each certification is given by passing the EPA exam which is administered by an EPA-approved testing organization.
+You can choose to take one test for a specific certification or pass all three to be certified to work on every type of appliance.

 What Does Each Certification Mean?